homeofficehost/dotfiles/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Forget About Manual Configuration!

-\\[^_^]/ - This started as [Thomas Letsch Groch](https://thomasgroch.com)'s MacOS shell configuration dotfiles but has grown to a multi-developer platform for machine configuration.
+This started as MacOS shell configuration dotfiles but has grown to a multi-developer platform for machine configuration.

 # \\[._.]/ - Watch me running